 Why do blocked strings need to be taken into consideration?
 GPs may have multiple motivations for blocking a string.
 The main motivation was that the RZ-LGR procedures suggested that allocatable variants should be minimized and blocked variants should be maximized.
 The panel may look at it from a usability perspective.
 If there are two characters that are nearly visually identical and there is no usability argument, then they would make it a blocked variant.
 If there is a usability argument, they would make it an allocatable variable.

+In the case of Level 3, the first-come-first-serve rule would not be an issue, but it would be an extra consideration for Level 1 and Level 2.

 There was divergence regarding which of the three levels is the most appropriate.
 There was a discussion about whether Level 1 or Level 3 is more consistent with the SSAC conservative principle.
 From one perspective, Level 3 is a broader evaluation and therefore more conservative.
 From another perspective, Level 3 creates rights to a wider range of variants, and therefore Level 1 is more conservative because it treats the pool of variants in a more limited way.

 There was a suggestion regarding activation of labels between rounds: What if there was a rule that if an applicant is applying for an IDN TLD, they know what the variant set looks like and they decide what they want to apply for?
 There is one opportunity to apply for the primary and the variant set you are interested in applying for.
 If the requested variants are still available in the future, there is still an opportunity.

+Need to examine the issue from end user perspective to make the space less confusing; that’s the underlying motivation of the string similarity review.
+Irrespective to whether the variant is allocatable or blocked, there can still be confusability for end users when there are two similar strings in the DNS space.

+Example: Simplified and traditional Chinese – in most cases the two are visually distinct.
+If applicant A applies for a simplified Chinese version, which has a traditional version variant that looks different but is considered to be the same in meaning and has not been applied for.
+If applicant B applies for a traditional Chinese character that is visually very similar to traditional variants of the simplified character applied for by applicant A. If the comparison is done only for applied-for strings, the applied-for strings for applicant A and b will both be delegated, the end users can get confused by seeing the traditional version is the same as the simplified version.
+This will create confusion for all registrations under those TLDs.
+Level 1 will not prevent this scenario.

+One member supported the model proposed in the Staff Paper, where the applied-for primary label + requested variants are compared against other primary TLDs + all allocatable and blocked variants.

+Confusing similarity has always been only about visual similarity.
+Applying that principle, the maximum conservative approach is not consistent.
+How would this work in the case of variants that are not visually similar and why would additional protections be provided to them?
+Hard to compare these levels without concrete examples.
+The EPDP Team agreed to use a small group mechanism to develop examples related to Levels 1, 2, and 3 to assist further deliberation.

+Even if the EPDP Team reaches agreement on when variants can be applied (inside application rounds or outside), the appropriate level of string similarity review still can be identified without further deliberation.